jeteokeeffe/flatpak-sync/README.md

 ###### Is there a list of common flatpak repositories?

-Yes, they can be found [here](https://github.com/jeteokeeffe/flatpak-sync/blob/master/data/common-repos.json)
+Yes, they can be found [here](https://github.com/jeteokeeffe/flatpak-sync/blob/master/data/common-repos.json).

+###### Can I add a repository?

+Yes, create a Pull Request.

 ###### Where is the flatpak sync configuration file stored?